TheIoTLearningInitiative/IntelEdison/documentation/MicroControllerUnit.md

 > Host CPU, On Intel® Edison, the Intel® Atom™ processor that runs on Linux OS

 > Viper.
 An Intel (Wind River) real-time operating system that runs on the MCU.
-Viper provides basic OS function support, including thread scheduling, memory management, interrupt dispatch, and so on...
+It provides basic OS function support, including thread scheduling, memory management, interrupt dispatch, and so on...

 > MCU, Microcontroller unit.
 On the Intel® Edison board, this is a “Minute IA” 32-bit CPU